Francesco-Rizzi/Node-GeoMatch/readme.md

 # Node GeoMatch

+## Filter a JSON dataset to return only records located within a given radius from a given point.

 ### What does it do?
-It loads a list of JSON records with geo coordinates (`{"latitude" : "X", "longitude" : "Y", ...}`) from a given file.
+It loads a list of JSON records containing geographical coordinates (`{"latitude" : "X", "longitude" : "Y", ...}`) from a given file.

 Then checks whether every record in this list is included within a given radius from a given point.